mauriciotogneri/json-schema/README.md

 # JSON Schema
-A Java library to generate JSON Schema files.
+A Java library to generate JSON Schemas.

 ## Installation